Multimodal Benchmark for Safety Assessment in Industrial Inspection Scenarios: Acknowledgements

 \section{Acknowledgements}

-This work was supported in part by National Natural Science Foundation of China under grants 624B2087, 62525308, 62473223, and 52172323, in part by Beijing Natural Science Foundation under grant L241016.
-(Corresponding author: Xiao He)
+This work was supported in part by National Natural Science Foundation of China under grants 62525308, 624B2087, 62473223, and 52172323, in part by Beijing Natural Science Foundation under grant L241016.
+We also thank all research assistants who provided general support in participant recruiting and data collection.
+We additionally thank Jiali Chen, Jinbao Zhang and Chen Li for their contribution to data organization and curation.